Vorticode/refract/readme.md

 # Refract

-Refract is a fast, lightweight, "reactive" JavaScript library for creating user interface components to use in regular html pages.
+Refract is a fast, lightweight, "reactive" JavaScript library for creating user interface components to use in regular html pages:

 ```html
 <body>